SevenShepherd/SevenShepherd.github.io/_posts/2023-04-14-good-and-bad.markdown

 > <sup style="font-weight:bold;">11</sup> I have observed something else under the sun.
 The fastest runner doesn’t always win the race, and the strongest warrior doesn’t always win the battle. <span style="font-weight:bold;">The wise sometimes go hungry, and the skillful are not necessarily wealthy.</span> And those who are educated don’t always lead successful lives. <span style="font-weight:bold;">It is all decided by chance</span>, by being in the right place at the right time. <sup style="font-weight:bold;">12</sup> <span style="font-weight:bold;">People can never predict when hard times might come.</span> Like fish in a net or birds in a trap, people are caught by sudden tragedy. &mdash; Ecclesiastes 9:11 NLT

-So remember not to be fooled by the pride of this life, and instead to build your rewards in heaven rather than on earth, where the moth and rust corrupts and decays all the worthless physical and material wealth that you have wasted your time and damaged your walk with God by collecting.
+So remember not to be fooled by the pride of this life, and instead to build your rewards in heaven, rather than on earth where the moth and rust corrupts and decays all that you have worked for that counts for nothing before God, for what do we really profit from all the hard work that we do here on earth?
+(Ecc 1:3 NET)

 > <sup style="font-weight:bold;">19</sup> Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: <sup style="font-weight:bold;">20</sup> But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal: <sup style="font-weight:bold;">21</sup> For where your treasure is, there will your heart be also. &mdash; Matthew 6:19-21 KJV